Our Musical Heritage

 Distinguished organist, composer, and educator, Dr. F.R.C.
 Clarke, served as Music Director of Sydenham Street United Church for forty-two years, retiring in 1999.
 Dr. Clarke served as Organist Emeritus until his death in November, 2009.

 Of Dr. Clarke’s numerous compositions in the English tradition, he wrote Bel and the Dragon (1954) as a requirement for his D. MUS., Sing a New Song to the Lord (1960) was composed for the United Church of Canada in commemoration of the 400th anniversary of the Scottish Reformation, and Psalm 145 (1966) won the CBC (Ottawa) Choral Composition Prize in 1967.
-Dr. Clarke was chairman of the music subcommittee for The Hymn Book of the Anglican and United Churches (1971), to which he contributed 7 tunes and 18 arrangements.
+Dr. Clarke was chairman of the Music Subcommittee for The Hymn Book of the Anglican and United Churches (1971), to which he contributed 7 tunes and 18 arrangements.
 His Festival Te Deum (1972) and Reginae (1991) were written for the Kingston Symphony Association to celebrate the tercentennial of the founding of Kingston and the sesquicentennial of the founding of Queen’s University respectively.
-Dr. Clarke has completed and orchestrated several of Willan’s works, including the Introduction and Allegro for string quartet, premiered in 1984 by the Vághy String Quartet, and the Dirge for Two Veterans and Requiem Mass, premiered in 1985 and 1988 respectively by the Kingston Symphony with the Kingston Choral Society.
+Dr. Clarke has completed and orchestrated several of Healey Willan’s works, including the Introduction and Allegro for string quartet, premiered in Kingston in 1984 by the Vághy String Quartet, and the Dirge for Two Veterans and Requiem Mass, premiered in 1985 and 1988 respectively by the Kingston Symphony with the Kingston Choral Society.